Superconductivity | Properties of superconductivity |Types of superconductors | Application of superconductivity

 The state in which the superconductor does not show superconductivity is called the normal state.

 A finite jump in the specific heat is observed at the critical temperature.
 Hence a change from a normal to the superconducting state, and vice versa is a second-order phase transition.
-It is shown experimentally that entropy is lower in the superconducting state than the normal state.
+It is shown experimentally that entropy is lower in the superconducting state than in the normal state.

 Also Read: Classification of Engineering Materials